cosmo-lang/cosmo/README.md

 Cosmo is a statically-typed programming language written in pure Crystal.<br>
 We have an [extension for VS code](https://marketplace.visualstudio.com/items?itemName=cosmo.vscode-cosmo) ([source](https://github.com/R-unic/vscode-cosmo)), however it currently only features syntax highlighting.

+## Installation

+Download the [Cosmo Installer](https://github.com/cosmo-lang/cosmo-installer) and run it.

 ## Things I Gotta Do

 ### Features